randy408/libspng/README.md

 ## Versioning

-Releases follow the [semantic versioning](https://semver.org/) scheme with a few exceptions:
+Releases follow the [semantic versioning](https://semver.org/) scheme with additional guarantees:

 * Releases from 0.4.0 to 0.8.x are stable
-* 0.8.x will be maintained as a separate release branch from 1.0.0
+* If 1.0.0 will introduce breaking changes then 0.8.x will be maintained as a separate stable branch

-Note that 1.0.0 will introduce little to no breaking changes.
+Currently 1.0.0 is planned to be [compatible](https://github.com/randy408/libspng/issues/3).

 ## Documentation